Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymum pro *klíč*parametru šablony.
+Typ je synonymem pro parametr šablony *Klíč*.

 ### <a name="example"></a>Příklad